In the guide

 - keep feed machinery clean and serviceable by checking on a regular basis.
 You should record any cleaning and maintenance measures carried out.
 Ensure all feed mixers and equipment are maintained and operated appropriately to the range of weights, dilutions and homogeneity required.
 Regular checks should be made to ensure that homogenous mixing is achieved, and such checks should be recorded

-- any scales or metering devices must be appropriate to the weights or volumes being measured and should be tested for accuracy regularly.
+- ensure that any scales or metering devices are appropriate to the weights or volumes being measured and are tested for accuracy regularly.
 Accuracy checks should be recorded

-- personnel must have sufficient skills necessary for the mixing of feed containing additives / premixtures.
+- ensure that personnel have sufficient skills necessary for the mixing of feed containing additives / premixtures.
 You should ensure that staff involved in mixing receive the appropriate training and practice.
 Any training given should be recorded

-- additives / premixtures must be stored separately from finished feeds and feed materials to avoid cross-contamination
+- store additives / premixtures separately from finished feeds and feed materials to avoid cross-contamination

 - keep records of the names and addresses of additive / premixture suppliers and of the quantities of additives / premixtures used with batch numbers recorded (this is in addition to the records mentioned above)

 - document a complaints and product recall system if you supply other farmers